bastodian/Dimensions/T6/README.md

 from the following notebook and run it over the raw data to obtain cleaned and paired PE read-sets.

 * [IpythonNotebooks/QTrim.ipynb](http://nbviewer.ipython.org/urls/raw.github.com/bastodian/Dimensions/master/T6/IpythonNotebooks/QTrim.ipynb)

+After trimming datasets as described above, monoculture replicates were combined for each species and assembled using Trnity.
+The assemblies can be re-generated using the following notebook.

+* PUT IPYTHON NOTEBOOK HERE